SethGunnells/dotfiles/README.md

 This is a full repository of my development environment as it currently stands.
 It also contains a listing of my utilities, themes, and anything else I need when setting up a new machine.

+## SSH
+First step is actually to get an SSH key added for the new computer so I can pull down this repo.
+Github has an [excellent article](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) on this.

 ## Browser
 My current preferred browser is [Firefox Developer Edition](https://www.mozilla.org/en-US/firefox/developer/).